Sir Simon Campbell CBE FRS FMedSci

 Did you know?

-Dr Campbell retired as Pfizer’s head of research in 1998, but still acts as a scientific consultant to Pharma, Biotech, charities and government organisations worldwide
+Dr Campbell retired as Pfizer’s head of research in 1998, but still acts as a scientific consultant to Pharma, Biotech, charities and government organisations worldwide.
+He is a member of various Scientific Advisory Boards across the world.

-Dr Simon Campbell "Discovering innovative new medicines such as sildenafil is a significant challenge since it took 13 years to transform this research idea into a marketed product and involved 1,500 Pfizer staff overall.
+Sir Simon Campbell: "Discovering innovative new medicines such as sildenafil is a significant challenge since it took 13 years to transform this research idea into a marketed product and involved 1,500 Pfizer staff overall.
 Drug discovery is a shared experience not a mechanical event and is best carried out by small multidisciplinary teams with strong leadership”